 See also a rear view (160K JPEG) of a well-worn example, showing the light-up screen, and a bottom view (90K JPEG) showing the "mystery action" rotating platform.

 This Fire Chief Jeep is traditional friction drive, lithographed tinplate, but with a plastic steering wheel -- see a rear view (120K JPEG).
-Although at 6.5 inches long it is smaller than a Tonka, its construction is quite similar and probably based on the Tonka.
+Although at 6.5 inches long it is smaller than a Tonka, its construction is quite similar and probably based on a Mini-Tonka.

 The Tonka Pumper, which appeared in 1963, is one of the most in-demand Tonka Jeep toys.
 Since I argued in 1998 that the design of the Tonka pressed-steel Jeep was at least partially based on the CJ-3B (see Tonka Jeeps Are CJ-3Bs) I have included it on this page.
 For more photos, see The Tonka Jeep Pumper.